 PGE-11 Including additional relevant reports.
-Class В Deficiency In Section 5.2.A of its WMP, PG&E identifies several internal reports it generates for its leadership and board of directors (a weekly dashboard, status and tracking reports that provide leadership and the board visibility into the different elements of the WMP).
+Class В Deficiency In Section 5.2.A of its WMP, PG&E identifies several internal reports it generates for its leadership and Board of Directors (a weekly dashboard, status and tracking reports that provide leadership and the Board visibility into the different elements of the WMP).
 PG&E also makes reports to the federal monitor in its federal criminal probation case before District Judge William Alsup (United States v.
 PG&E, U.S. District Court Case No. 14-CR-00175-WHA (N.D.
 Cal).
-Condition i. all internal reports provided to its leadership, as described in Section 5.2A of its 2020 WMP, during the previous quarter; and ii. all reports it made to the federal monitor in the previous quarter.
+Condition In its quarterly reports, PG&E shall append the following: all internal reports provided to its executive officers and/or Board of Directors, as described in Section 5.2A of its 2020 WMP, during the previous quarter.
+In its first quarterly report, PG&E shall also produce all internal reports or other documents provided to its executive officers and/or Board of Directors related to its electric grid from January 1, 2018 to the present; and all reports or other documents related to its electric grid it provided to the federal monitor in the previous quarter.
+In its first quarterly report, PG&E shall also produce all reports or other documents related to its electric grid it provided to the federal monitor in the previous quarter.
+In its first quarterly report, PG&E shall also produce all reports or other documents related to the federal monitor from January 1, 2018 to the present.